 Formatting your data.
 JTK assumes your data is stored as a tab-delimited .txt file with data for each probeset on a different row.
 The first column of data includes the probeset IDs and the first row contains the ZT/CT times your samples were collected (see “Example1_data.txt”).
 If you collected samples in replicate, make sure the replicate samples are in adjacent columns (see “Example2_data.txt”).
 In addition, prepare an annotation file which includes probeset IDs in the first column and the annotation of your choice (typically gene names or symbols) in the adjacent columns, taking care to ensure that these annotations are in the same order as your data file (see “ExampleX_annot.txt”).

 Setting up R. Open ‘R’ and change the active directory (File>Change Dir) to a convenient folder.
-Make sure this folder includes your data file (described above), your annotation file (described above), and the source code for JTK (“JTK_CYCLE.R”).
+Make sure this folder includes your data file (described above), your annotation file (described above), and the source code for JTK (“JTK_CYCLEv3.1.R”).

 Modifying the JTK script.